catsandsoup32/HME_Training/README.md

 # Bidirectionality

-LaTeX and math itself is inherently somewhat palindromic (`\begin{matrix}` is always followed by `\end{matrix}`, every opening bracket or parenthesis is always followed by a closing bracket or parenthesis, operands are always sandwiched between expressions, etc.), much more so than the English language, which is perhaps why a simpler approach works here compared to the more complex and deeper bidirectionality in some language models such as BERT (and a much smaller vocabulary certainly also helps).
-The simple approach is as follows: train the model with three inputs in the handwriting image, a left-to-right target sequence (\<BOS\>, . . . , \<EOS\>), and a right-to-left target sequence (\<EOS\>, . . . , \<BOS\>).
+LaTeX and math itself are inherently somewhat palindromic (`\begin{matrix}` is always followed by `\end{matrix}`, every opening bracket or parenthesis is always followed by a closing bracket or parenthesis, operands are always sandwiched between expressions, etc.), much more so than the English language, which is perhaps why a simpler approach works here compared to the more complex and deeper bidirectionality in some language models such as BERT (and a much smaller vocabulary certainly also helps).